From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.”

 “Oh!”
 Gabe says, suddenly aware he’s the reason for the moment’s awkwardness.

-“Darwin’s never been one to talk shop outside of work, so I’m not surprised,” Tien says with an edge of subterfuge.
-“What does surprise me is how he rarely talks about you.
+“Darwin’s never been one to talk shop outside of work, so I’m not surprised, What does surprise me, is how little he talks about you.
 I understand you two have been an item for a while now.”

-“Actually,” Tien says, “We worked for him; Gabe was head of software engineering and I led mathematics.”
+“Actually,” Tien says.
+“We worked for him.
+Gabe was head of software engineering and I led mathematics.”

-“I’ll go with you,” Gabe hurriedly interjects as he drunkenly assesses his empty cocktail glass has as much of a chance of surviving the next five minutes out here on the battlefield as he does.
-It’s probably not kind of the boys to flee, but this is a survival-of-the-fittest moment and neither of them is looking to become prey.
+“I’ll go with you,” Gabe hurriedly interjects.
+He assesses his empty cocktail glass, realizing it has as much of a chance of surviving the next five minutes out here on the battlefield as he does.

-“So,” Anna says as she watches the men escape, “where you from?”
+“So,” Anna says as she watches the men escape.
+“Where you from?”

-“China,” Tien abruptly answers.
+“China,” Tien answers.

-“How cool,” Anna replies, “I’ve never met anyone from China,”
+“How cool, I’ve never met anyone from China.”

-“I’m not from China,” Tien explains, “I thought you were asking about my ancestry; I’m Chinese.
+“I’m not from China,” Tien explains.
+“I thought you were asking about my ancestry.
+I’m Chinese.
 My parents escaped Mao and his cultural revolution before the communists could kill all the intellectuals.
 I’m from Berkeley by way of Oakland, or is it Oakland by way of Berkeley, I never know which is which.
 I was born in Oakland and moved to Berkeley before I went to work for Darwin.
 What about you?”

 “Born and raised right here in Taos County.
 My dad tried shipping me off to New York once, but who wants to live in that cesspool of sewer swill?”

 “You never lived anywhere else?”
-Tien snidely asks.
+Tien asks.

-“Moved to Cruces for college,” Anna proudly states, “but that’s still New Mexico, so no, never lived anywhere else.”
+“Moved to Cruces for college,” Anna proudly states.
+“But that’s still New Mexico, so no, never lived anywhere else.”

-“Interesting,” Tien concludes barely concealing her condescension.
-“Guess if you’re going to work in a gallery, it might as well be here.”
-She pauses for emphasis, “kind of a let the world come to you approach,” she adds as a dig.
+Tien makes no effort to conceal her condescension.
+“Interesting.
+Guess if you’re going to work in a gallery, it might as well be here.”
+She pauses for emphasis.
+“Kind of a let the world come to you approach.”

-Rather than be offended, Anna counters, “Darwin says you’re working on a start-up.”
+Rather than be offended, Anna counters.
+“Darwin says you’re working on a start-up.”

-“Yes,” Tien proudly answers.
+“Yes,” Tien answers.

 “Did the last one fail?
 A new start-up suggests an old start-up never really started up, or am I missing something?”

-“Always sounds weird when people say that,” Anna pleasantly jabs, “Space Force, sounds like an audition for a Star Trek episode.”
+Anna continues to press.
+“Always sounds weird when people say that.
+Space Force; sounds like an audition for a Star Trek episode.”

-“I assure you,” Tien reflexively answers unable to hide her anger.
-“Space Force work is very real and very meaningful.”
+Tien is unable to hide her anger.
+“I assure you, Space Force is very real and very meaningful.”

 “If it’s so meaningful, why leave?”